-Historically, Switching Tracker data has been weighted to the profile for each market sector using target rim weights for age, gender and socio-economic group (SEG).
+Historically, Switching Tracker data has been weighted to reflect the overall profile of products held (using data from the Technology Tracker), and to estimates of the demographics of decision makers using target rim weights for age, gender and socio-economic group (SEG).
 The demographic target weights were reviewed in 2020, to bring these more in line with overall UK demographics.

-Since 2020, following the change in methodology, two further levels of weighting have been applied.
-The online panel interviews showed a higher level of moving house compared to those in the postal sample and therefore those moving in the last 12 months on the panel were down-weighted.
-As in 2020, we reweighted the incidence of those responsible for Pay TV in the final weighting matrix to align with the 2019 incidence level.
+Two further levels of weighting were included due to the change in methodology since 2020.
+The online panel interviews showed a higher level of moving house compared to those in the postal sample and therefore those moving in the last 12 months on the panel were downweighted.
+As in 2020 and 2021, we reweighted the incidence of those responsible for Pay TV in the final weighting matrix to align with the 2019 incidence level.